-To diagnose whooping cough your doctor will perform a physical exam and take samples of mucous in the nose and throat.
-These samples will then be tested for the presence of the b. pertussis bacteria.
+To diagnose whooping cough, your doctor will perform a physical exam and take samples of mucus in the nose and throat.
+These samples will then be tested for the presence of the B. pertussis bacteria.
 A blood test may also be necessary to make an accurate diagnosis.

-Most infants and young children will need to be hospitalized during treatment to minimize their risk of developing pneumonia (infection of the lungs).
+Many infants and some young children will need to be hospitalized during treatment, for observation and respiratory support.
 Some may require intravenous (IV) fluids for dehydration if symptoms prevent them from drinking enough fluids.
 Since whooping cough is a bacterial infection, antibiotics are the primary course of treatment.
-Antibiotics are most effective in the early stages of whooping cough; however they can also be used in the late stages of the infection to prevent it from spreading to others.
+Antibiotics are most effective in the early stages of whooping cough; however, they can also be used in the late stages of the infection to prevent it from spreading to others.
 While antibiotics can help treat the infection, they do not prevent or treat the cough itself.
-Cough medicines are not recommended – they have no effect on whooping cough symptoms and may carry harmful side effects for infants and small children.
+Cough medicines are not recommended — they have no effect on whooping cough symptoms and may carry harmful side effects for infants and small children.